nathangrazo/nathangrazo/README.md

 &nbsp;&nbsp;&nbsp;

 <p align="center">
-  I ❤️ solve great challenges using tech. <br><br> Software engineer passionate about solving complex problems through technology.
+  I ❤️ to solve great challenges using tech. <br><br> Software engineer passionate about solving complex problems through technology.
 I like to balance my career between technical and managerial skills, so I gained experience leading teams, coordinating projects, analyzing and continually improving software, integrating all of this with the fundamentals of agile development.
 </p>
 &nbsp;